convox/docs/docs/reference/rack-parameters/SpotInstanceBid.md

 A value, in dollars, that you want to pay for spot instances.
 If spot instances are available for the bid price, the Rack instances will use spot instances instead of on-demand instances, resulting in significant cost savings.
 If the parameter is empty, spot instances will not be utilized.

 This must be used with the [OnDemandMinCount](/reference/rack-parameters/OnDemandMinCount) parameter to guarantee some on-demand instances are running if spot instances are not available.
-You must set `OnDemandMinCount` even if [HighAvailability](/reference/rack-parameters/HighAvailability) is `false` -- if not set, the default value will be used.
+You must set `OnDemandMinCount` even if [HighAvailability](/reference/rack-parameters/HighAvailability) is `false`.
+If not set, the default value will be used.

 | Default value  | "" |